Stefanos Chaliasos

 PhD student, Imperial College London, London, UK

-Stefanos Chaliasos is a PhD candidate at Imperial College London advised by Dr Ben Livshits, Professor Alastair F. Donaldson, and also externally advised by Dr Arthur Gervais.
+Stefanos Chaliasos is a PhD candidate at Imperial College London advised by Dr Ben Livshits and Professor Alastair F. Donaldson.
 He holds an MSc in Computer Science from the National and Kapodistrian University of Athens and a BSc in Management Science and Technology from the Athens University of Economics and Business.

-He has previously worked as an R&D Engineer in Veridise Inc. developing automated techniques for testing arithmetic circuits implementing zero-knowledge proofs.
+He has previously worked as an R&D Engineer in Veridise Inc. developing automated techniques for testing Zero Knowledge Proof (ZKP) circuits.
 Furthermore, he worked in the industry as a software engineer at Greek Research and Technology Network (GRNET) and as a researcher in the FASTEN project.

-His main research interests involve Blockchain Security, Software Testing, Program Analysis, and Programming Languages.
+His main research interests involve Blockchain Security, Software Testing, ZKPs, Program Analysis, and Programming Languages.

 News